Faculty Profile - Jennifer Botica

 PhD in Archaeology (Simon Fraser University, 2017)

-MA in Near Eastern Archaeology (Universiteit Leiden, 2005)
+MA in Near Eastern Archaeology (Universiteit Leiden, NL, 2005)

 Subjects: Anthropology, History, Liberal Studies